gttobin/barcode_reader_opencv/README.md

 the first parameter is the file path of the jpeg image and the second parameter turns debug output on or off

-Ten sample images have been uploaded, of which all except number nine are correctly read.
+Ten sample images have been uploaded, of which all except number eight are correctly read.

 If you are using Windows 10 or later, you can make use of the Windows Subsystem Linux to install various flavours of virtual Linux machines to compile and run the code.